grafana/tutorials/content/tutorials/build-a-backend-plugin.md

 pkill my-datasource
 ```

-Now it's possible to attach to plugin process with `dlv attach`.
+- Attach to plugin process, using `dlv attach`.

 Here's a script which runs delve in headless mode and attaches to plugin.
-Pay attention to `ptrace_scope` section if you're running Linux - attaching debugger might be prevented by default.
+Pay attention to `ptrace_scope` section if you're running Linux—attaching debugger might be prevented by default.

 ```bash
 #!/bin/bash